sweng-epfl/public/sdp/Process.md

 This document will teach you how to manage your repository according to SDP's variant of the Scrum development process.
 Scrum is all about helping you deliver better software faster through minimalism in processes, inspired by the Agile manifesto.
-We encourage you to refresh your memory of concepts such as "version control", "user stories" and "sprints" using the Software Engineering course material we summarized [on Moodle](https://moodle.epfl.ch/course/view.php?id=16172).
+We encourage you to refresh your memory of concepts such as "version control", "user stories" and "sprints" using the course material we summarized on Moodle.

 In SDP, your team is what Scrum calls the "Development Team", and you share the role of "Product Owner" with your coaches since you both can decide what to include in the app.
 While this is not always realistic, it means that you will work on something you care about rather than merely implementing features you are told to.